-"CEO" - means the Chief Executive Officer of the District Health Board.
+"CEO" - means the Chief Executive Officer of Te Whatu Ora.

-"Continuous Service" - means where an employee resigns from one District Health Board and commences employment with another within three months, their service shall be considered to be continuous for the purposes of entitlements under this collective agreement.
-DHBs shall also recognise time spent in relevant research and clinical teaching for appointments made after 1 January 2009.
+"Continuous Service" - Service shall not be considered broken by an absence of less than three months.
+The Employer shall also recognise time spent in relevant research and clinical teaching for appointments made after 1 January 2009.

-The maximum three-month break in service referred to above may be extended to up to 12 months where the RMO is employed by a non-DHB provider as part of the Rural Health Medicine training programme, provided the gaps between such employment and DHB employment is less than one month (before and after).
-The time employed by the non-DHB provider shall not count as service for the purposes of entitlements under this collective agreement.
+The maximum three-month break in service referred to above may be extended to up to 12 months where the RMO is employed by a non-Te Whatu Ora provider as part of the recognised Australasian vocational training programme, provided the gaps between such employments is less than one month (before and after).
+The time employed by the non-Te Whatu Ora provider shall not count as service for the purposes of entitlements under this collective agreement.